 4) Camera ready: Everyone needed for photos is going to look their best prior to the wedding.
 The makeup and hair are fresh.
 The dresses and tuxes/suits are still crisp looking.
 And… here is one that isn’t considered often.
 The flowers look fresher too.
 Have you ever seen a corsage that has been hugged 200 times?
 With all of the money spent on hair, makeup, dresses, tuxes and flowers, you will want them to look the best in photos.

-5) Here is the big one: As someone who has photographed weddings for over 13 years I can honestly say this is the one thing to give the most consideration to.
-After the bride and groom are pronounced man and wife and they go back down the aisle hand in hand but there is still a LOT to take care of.
+5) Here is the big one: As someone who has photographed weddings for over 20 years I can honestly say this is the one thing to give the most consideration to.
+After the bride and groom are pronounced and they go back down the aisle hand in hand there is still a LOT to take care of.
 Let me run down a time scenario for you here.

 - The ceremony is over at 5:00pm.